CheneyDing/academic-dc/content/authors/admin/_index.md

 ---

-I'm Chen Ding, a second-year Ph.D. candidate in [Computer Architecture](http://cs.hust.edu.cn/index.htm) at [Huazhong University of Science and Technology](https://www.hust.edu.cn/).
-I am part of the Parallel Data Storage Lab (PDSL) at [Wuhan National Laboratory for Optoelectronics](http://wnlo.hust.edu.cn/), advised by [Prof. Jiguang Wan](http://faculty.hust.edu.cn/wanjiguang/en/index.htm).
-My research interests include operating systems and distributed databases.
-I'm currently researching how to leverage emerging new hardware, such as Optane SSD, Persistent Memory, and Data Processing Unit, to optimise key-value stores.
-Also, I'm interested in optimizing storage systems for AI as well as leveraging AI techniques to optimise storage systems.
+I am a Ph.D. candidate at Huazhong University of Science and Technology (HUST).
+I am part of the Parallel Data Storage Lab (PDSL) at Wuhan National Laboratory for Optoelectronics, advised by [Prof. Jiguang Wan](http://faculty.hust.edu.cn/wanjiguang/en/index.htm).
+My current research focus is on designing and optimizing storage systems (e.g., key-value stores) for emerging data-centric architecture.